10yard/continue/readme.md

 by Jon Wilson (10yard)

 A continue option appears before your game is over with a 10 second countdown timer.

-Push P1-Start button to continue your game and your score will be reset.
+Push the *P1 Start* button to continue your game and your score will be reset.

 A tally of the number of continues appears at the top of screen.